samshereda/fl-tracker/README.md

 To start the backend, run FlTrackerBackendApplication.java in the src/main/java/com/example/flTrackerBackend package.

-To start the frontend, run `nom start` in the "fl-tracker" directory.
+To start the frontend, run `npm start` in the "fl-tracker" directory.